dzackgarza/Notes/Obsidian/zettelkasten/Morse Theory.md

 - Consequence of theorem 3: $M_0 \cong_{\text{Diff}} M_1$ is a diffeomorphism, useful to show two things are diffeomorphic, used in higher-dimensional Poincare.
 	- Recall that this is proved by constructing a [vector field](vector%20field) $V$ on $W$, then using a diffeomorphism $\phi:I \cross M_0 \to W$ by flowing along $V$.
-	- Can we do gradient flow in the case of a Riemannian metric?
+	- Can we do gradient flow in the presence of a [Riemannian metric](metric.md)?
+	#unanswered_questions

 ## Unsorted